Nordtvedt effect

-The effect is named after Kenneth L. Nordtvedt, who first demonstrated that some theories of gravity suggest that massive bodies should fall at different rates, depending upon their gravitational self-energy.
+The effect is named after Kenneth L. Nordtvedt, who suggested in 1968 that some theories of gravity imply that massive bodies should fall at different rates, depending upon their gravitational self-energy.
+Robert H. Dicke expanded on the topic in 1970.

 Nordtvedt then observed that if gravity did in fact violate the strong equivalence principle, then the more-massive Earth should fall towards the Sun at a slightly different rate than the Moon, resulting in a polarization of the lunar orbit.
 To test for the existence (or absence) of the Nordtvedt effect, scientists have used the Lunar Laser Ranging experiment, which is capable of measuring the distance between the Earth and the Moon with near-millimetre accuracy.
 Thus far, the results have failed to find any evidence of the Nordtvedt effect, demonstrating that if it exists, the effect is exceedingly weak.
 Subsequent measurements and analysis to even higher precision have improved constraints on the effect.
-Measurements of Mercury's orbit by the MESSENGER Spacecraft have further refined the Nordvedt effect to be below an even smaller scale.
+Measurements of Mercury's orbit by the MESSENGER spacecraft have further refined the Nordvedt effect to be below an even smaller scale.

 A wide range of scalar–tensor theories have been found to naturally lead to a tiny effect only, at present epoch.
 This is due to a generic attractive mechanism that takes place during the cosmic evolution of the universe.
 Other screening mechanisms (chameleon, pressuron, Vainshtein etc.) could also be at play.